xpl/test_challenges/SegmentStream/redis-caching-proxy/README.md

-Yeah, and at first glance I thought that it would be too slow, under-utilizing CPU cores due to its single-threadness, so I started looking into C++ or Go... but then, after a more thorough thinking, I abandoned those attempts — realizing that while a C++ implementation would've surely provided a better performance, it is not at all because of multithreading...
+Yeah, and at first glance I thought that it would be too slow, under-utilizing CPU cores due to its single-threadness, so I started looking into C++ or Go... but then, after a more thorough thinking, I abandoned those attempts — realizing that while a C++ implementation would've surely provided a better performance — the multithreading has nothing to do with that...

 Actually, had I implemented it in C++, it would've been processing requests in pretty much the same way as Node!
 Likely even utilizing the same library for doing I/O (**libuv**) or similar stuff (_libev, libevents_).